bitofsky/databricks-sql/README.md

 ): Promise<StatementResult>
 ```
 - Calls the Databricks Statement Execution API and polls until completion.
+- Server waits up to 50s (`wait_timeout`) before client-side polling begins.
-- Use `options.onProgress` to receive status updates.
+- Use `options.onProgress` to receive status updates with optional metrics.
+- Set `enableMetrics: true` to fetch query metrics from Query History API on each poll.
 - Throws `DatabricksSqlError` on failure, `StatementCancelledError` on cancel, and `AbortError` on abort.

 ### fetchRow(statementResult, auth, options?)